felixomahony/nerf-pytorch/README.md

 ## Modifications to Original

-Several files are modified and added to this project to make the script work.
+Several files are modified and added to the [original project](https://github.com/yenchenlin/nerf-pytorch) to make the script work.
 - `./data/` Four new datasets are generated and placed here. `sphere/` is the reference scene in original style. `sphere_blue/`, `sphere_relit/`, `sphere_texture/` show the same content in different styles.
 - `./blender/` carries all the blender files used to produce the new scenes.
 - `run_nerf_helpers` has been modified to split the network in two.
 The `FMap` class is the encoder, while `Appendix` is the decoder.